The War Memorial in the Chancel of St Mary's

 The only other Thomas Hankins on CWGC is connected to Huntingdon.

-21 Feb 09: via Ian Whitlock: Thomas William Hankins - SDGW says resident
+21 Feb 09: via Ian Whitlock: Thomas William Hankins - SDGW says resident in Reigate.

 More information is needed.